 Calgary is a city on the move!
-While there are a lot of cars in our city, there are also alternative methods of transportation which we list here.
+While there are a lot of cars in Calgary, there are several other ways to get around.

 The UCalgary main campus is easy to get around.
 You can walk from one side of campus to the other in about 15-20 minutes.
 If you need to go between the Main, Foothills, Spy Hill and Downtown campuses, public transit will be your best option, There is a map of the different campuses online, and a room finder tool that you can use to help you find your classes!

 Riding a bike is a cheap and sustainable option for most of the year!
 Cycling can save you money on buses and taxis, and allow you to get around quicker.
 Check out these resources for more information about biking in Calgary: